-• Regional state aid, finally, is not a primary part of cohesion policy, but does interconnect with cohesion policy and is currently up for consultation in the EU.
-The NSPA believe that it is of importance to have the possibility to grant regional aid in remote and very sparsely populated areas due to geographical handicaps.
-The NSPA emphasize that investment aid must still be possible to give to large enterprises, which in sparsely populated areas are important engines for growth.
-Operating aid is also a tool for creating the right environment for growth in these areas, and will by so together with a cohesion policy for all of Europe contribute to prevent depopulation.
+Regional state aid, finally, is not a primary part of cohesion policy, but do interconnect with cohesion policy and for the moment up for consultation in the EU.
+The NSPA believes that it is of importance to have the possibility to grant regional aid in remote and very sparsely populated areas due to geographical handicaps.
+The NSPA especially emphasizes that investment aid still must be possible to give to large enterprises, which in sparsely populated areas are important engines for growth.
+Operating aid is also a tool for creating the right environment for growth in these areas, and will by so together with cohesion policy for all of Europe contribute to prevent depopulation.
 (RAG consultation, DG Competition, unit H1)